camaeel/kubernetes-the-ansible-way/README.md

 # Intro
 Install kubernetes "the hard way" using ansible playbooks.

-Project was inspired on [Kelsey Hightower's: Kubernetes the hard way](https://github.com/kelseyhightower/kubernetes-the-hard-way) repository.
+Project was inspired on [Kelsey Hightower's: Kubernetes the hard way](https://github.com/kelseyhightower/kubernetes-the-hard-way) and [Mumshad Mannambeth's: Kubernetes the hard way](https://github.com/mmumshad/kubernetes-the-hard-way) repositories.

 It was created only for educational purposes and it should **NOT** be considered as production ready.